Ayehavgunne/Mythril/README.md

 # Mythril
-A new multi-paradigm programming language
+A new multi-paradigm programming language.
+Right now it is being coded in Python using llvmlite.

 This project is super early in development.